kibook/s1kd-tools/tools/s1kd-refls/README.md

 -c
 List references in the `content` section of a CSDB object only.

+-d &lt;dir&gt;
+Directory to search for matches to references in.
+By default, the current directory is used.

 -f
 Include the filename of the source object where each reference was found in the output.